tatoflam/minute-ai/README.md

 ./minutes.sh -f ./data/transcript.txt -l ja
 ```

+You may need to input y or N to user prompt from the tool or ffmpeg by on running shell command.

 After completion, you will find a transcript in `.txt` file, and summaries in the original language and its translation in `.md` files in the same directory of the input file.

 ## Install